Psychology professor and musical aficionado

 Harry Strub is a psychology professor and musical aficionado with 50-years of service to The University of Winnipeg and to music lovers everywhere.

-Strub recognizes the arts enrich our lives and noticed a cultural arts gap at UWinnipeg, which he filled by creating the Virtuosi Concerts and Skywalk Concerts and Lectures in the early 1990s.
+Strub recognizes that the arts enrich our lives and noticed a cultural arts gap at UWinnipeg, which he filled by creating the Virtuosi Concerts and Skywalk Concerts and Lectures in the early 1990s.

 His vision, passion and boundless energy has ensured that Winnipeg and the University are destinations for the world's finest classical artists and has provided dynamic performance opportunities for countless Winnipeg musicians.